-The Board currently has seven (7) members comprising two (2) Executive Directors, three (3) Independent Non-Executive Directors and two (2) Non-Independent Non-Executive Directors.
-The Chairman of the Board is an Independent Non-Executive Director.
-The current composition of the Board is in compliance with the ACE Market Listing Requirements of Bursa Malaysia Securities Berhad ("Bursa Securities"), which states that at least 2 directors or 1/3 of the board of directors, whichever is higher, must be independent directors.
+The Board currently has seven (7) members comprising two (2) Executive Directors, two (2) Independent Non-Executive Directors and three (3) Non-Independent Non-Executive Directors.
+The current composition of the Board is in compliance with Bursa Securities, which states that at least 2 directors or 1/3 of the board of directors, whichever is higher, must be independent directors.

-Although less than half of the Board comprises Independent Directors, there are five Non-Executive Directors who by virtue of their non-executive positions, are not involved in the day-to-day management of the Group.
+Although less than half of the Board comprises Independent Directors, there are five (5) Non-Executive Directors who by virtue of their non-executive positions, are not involved in the day-to-day management of the Group.
 The Board is of the view that the current composition provides sufficient checks and balances within the Board.